adrians-sky/adrians-sky.io/README.md

 A personal website built with TypeScript and Next.js.

 # Lighthouse Summary (Performance Report)
-> This report was generated using the Mozilla Firefox's [Google Lighthouse](https://addons.mozilla.org/en-US/firefox/addon/google-lighthouse/) extension.
+> This report was generated using the Mozilla Firefox [Google Lighthouse](https://addons.mozilla.org/en-US/firefox/addon/google-lighthouse/) extension.